krother/academis/posts/good_software.md

 ### Conclusions

 If a program fails several of the above quality indicators, it does not mean that the program is bad or that the authors can't program.
 Probably you are seeing only a tiny bit of all the work that went into the software.
-But it means that your risk as a user is higher, because you need good faith if you use a prototype, and lots of trust when using a program
+But it also means that your risk of usage is higher.
+If the software you are using is a prototype (and many projects never leave that stage), one of the best things you can do is to contact the authors directly.
+This is beneficial for both of you.

 The list in this post is incomplete.
 If you are an author and I missed your favorite engineering technique, or if you use scientific software and have a suggestion what would make your life easier, drop me a line.